BlancheLo/Project-Design-a-store-database/README.md

-# Project-Design-a-store-database
-Khan academy - Project: Design a store database
+Project: Design a store database